 - Perimeter Security Solutions: Your perimeters are always the weakest point of site security.
 We offer a vast range of options to shore up your perimeters’ safety and ensure that criminal breaches or accidental access are never an issue.

-From CCTV surveillance to anti-climb fences, staffed security patrols to mobile inspections, there are many different ways to defend your perimeters and ensure that all site activity is safely contained.
+From construction site CCTV surveillance to anti-climb fences, staffed security patrols to mobile inspections, there are many different ways to defend your perimeters and ensure that all site activity is safely contained.

 While managers must always take responsibility for traffic management on construction sites seriously, there are multiple solutions to create a robust strategy to safely manage all vehicle access and activity around even the busiest construction sites.